qq7te/radical-product/src/_posts/2023-02-20-product-led-transformation.markdown

 ## Why product-led transformation gets a bad name

-Product-led sounds like you’re aiming for a political power-play in your organization.
+The terminology of "product-led" sounds like a power-play in your organization.
 If the sales team or the engineering function have traditionally been the centers of power in your organization, introducing the idea of being “product-led” might be met with the same warmth as an attempted coup d’etat.
 To avoid a backlash from other functions in your organization it’s best to avoid the term “product-led” and instead use a term that explains what you’re really aiming for: being vision-driven.

 <br>